Triceps: Structure

 Each of the three fascicles has its own motorneuron subnucleus in the motor column in the spinal cord.
-The medial head is formed predominantly by small type I fibers and motor units, the lateral head of large type IIb fibers and motor units and the long head of a mixture of fiber types and motor units.
+The medial head is formed predominantly by small type I fibers and motor units, the lateral head of large type IIb fibers and motor units, and the long head of a mixture of fiber types and motor units.
 It has been suggested that each fascicle "may be considered an independent muscle with specific functional roles."

 The fibers converge to a single tendon to insert onto the olecranon process of the ulna (though some research indicates that there may be more than one tendon) and to the posterior wall of the capsule of the elbow joint where bursae (cushion sacks) are often found.
-Parts of the common tendon radiates into the fascia of the forearm and can almost cover the anconeus muscle.
+Parts of the common tendon radiate into the fascia of the forearm and can almost cover the anconeus muscle.

 Innervation

 All three heads of the triceps brachii are classically believed to be innervated by the radial nerve.
-However, more recent studies observed that in around 14% of individuals the long head of the triceps brachii was innervated by the axillary nerve, and in 3% it received dual innervation from both the radial nerve and axillary nerve.
+However, more recent studies observed that in around 14% of individuals, the long head of the triceps brachii was innervated by the axillary nerve, and in 3% it received dual innervation from both the radial nerve and axillary nerve.